mirioeggmann/blch-challenge-task-23/README.md

 ## Getting Started

+Either use the deployed version on https://blch-challenge-task-23.vercel.app/ or run it locally:

 Apply the [Quick Start](https://github.com/ethereum-boilerplate/ethereum-boilerplate?tab=readme-ov-file#-quick-start) steps (you can use `npm install` instead of yarn)

 Then, run the development server: